 Good news – there is no catch.
-The quality of the Timber is top notch and the leather is impeccable, all with a good construction that will last the years.
-The only thing that you can’t do, is to test the sofa out.
+The quality of the Timber is top notch and the leather is impeccable, all with good construction that will last the years.
+The only thing that you can’t do is to test the sofa out.

 The secret behind Article’s astonishingly low prices for their sofas is the fact that they are a direct to consumer business.
 That means no showrooms, no commission based sales personnel… and no testing their sofas.
 This also means that the final price of their sofas don’t include these things as well.

 While it may sound crazy to order a sofa (and an expensive leather sofa no less) online with feel unfelt, Article has a reputation of producing quality furniture.
 A quick brand search will unearth a ton of positive experiences.